JAN Webcast Training Schedule (2014/2015)

 JAN Webcasts are available at no cost.
 Gather your employees together in a room for live, in-service training.
 Educate yourself, management, and other employees on disability etiquette, assistive technologies, management techniques, and the latest on accommodations and the employment provisions of the Americans with Disabilities Act (ADA).
 All Webcasts begin at 2 pm eastern and are 1 hour.
 You must register to attend.
 One registration is equivalent to one login.

 - JAN’s Annual Webcast Series 2014/2015.
 Register here.
 Archive here.

 - JAN's Federal Contractor Winter Webcast Series 2014.
 Archive here.

-- JAN's Federal Employer Winter Webcast Series 2013 archive here.
-Series will return in 2015.
+- JAN's Federal Employer Winter Webcast Series 2015.
+Learn more and register here.

 Housekeeping: How JAN Webcasts Work

 Registrations are for a single computer, not a person.
 Any number of people may participate at that computer through the single Web link provided by the registration.
-However, one registration allows you one login, which includes the e-mail with which you register and a password given three to five business days prior to the scheduled event.
+The login URL will be emailed to the address with which you registered the day before the Webcast.

 Register for Select JAN Monthly Webcasts

 - Description: Join JAN consultants Elisabeth Simpson and Lisa Mathess in a discussion on stay-at-work and return-to-work programs and best practices.
 The goal of a return-to-work program, sometimes called a transitional duty program, is to make job changes or provide job accommodations that return individuals to work who are absent for workers’ compensation or disability-related reasons.
 Both Stay-at-Work and Return-to-work programs can help reduce workers’ compensation costs and increase productivity of employees.
 The presenters will discuss how, as part of a broader disability management program, Stay-at-Work and Return-to-work initiatives should also address the Americans with Disabilities Act (ADA) and other disability-related laws.